GoateePFE/PowerShellSummit2021/Tanium.md

 Here are special Tanium links for attendees of the PowerShell & DevOps Summit 2021.
 Find more information for tinkerers, creators, scripters, and automators on the Tanium platform.

+[Tanium Sponsor Video](https://youtu.be/VbJLOFH6VLI) - This video will introduce you to the many capabilities and benefits of using PowerShell with the Tanium platform.

 [Go-Tanium Show](https://bit.ly/Go-Tanium-PSH) - Check out these web shows featuring topics for Tanium automators:
 * Episode 7 - Tanium on Linux - Including Python script demo
 * Episode 8 - Tanium on MacOS